TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node.md

             -   enable = no \--\> change to 'yes'
             -   bind-address = \"127.0.0.1\" \--\> change to 0.0.0.0
             -   api-key-hash = \"H6nsiifwYKYEx6YzYD7woP1XCn72RVvx6tC1zjjLXqsu\" \--\> replace with your own hash key noted in previous section.

-6. Make sure the TN node starts automically as the server boots: `systemctl enable TN.service`

-7. Start the TN node: `service TN start`
+6. Start the TN node: `service TN start`

-8. Watch the TN node log live (press ctrl+c to cancel): `journalctl -u TN.service -f` & let it download the blockchain.
+7. Watch the TN node log live (press ctrl+c to cancel): `journalctl -u TN.service -f` & let it download the blockchain.

-9. Browse to <https://explorer.turtlenetwork.eu/peers> & confirm your node is listed.
+8. Browse to <https://explorer.turtlenetwork.eu/peers> & confirm your node is listed.

-10. Implement a Firewall using iptables (extra security):
+9. Implement a Firewall using iptables (extra security):
     -   Insert the below data into an executable file called TN_firewall for ease-of-use, basic configuration below:
     -   Create file: `sudo touch TN_firewall`